stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Albert nodded.

 “There were some things I didn't understand, and some things I couldn't lay my hands on.
 I've no idea where I'd get water from the lightless depths of the ocean but I got Blaylock to bring me back a jam jar of water from Scarborough when he visited his sister.
 I didn't know who Tiamat was, but I was able to find Typhon and Echidna in that Bullfinch book.
-It didn't have their sigils or anything but they seemed pretty snaky so I...
-I drew snakes on the places the book said to put the sigils.”
+It didn't have their sigils or anything but they seemed pretty snaky so I… I drew snakes on the places the book said to put the sigils.”

 His voice tailed off.
 Havelock was actually boggling at him.

 “Did I do something wrong?” he asked.

 “A great deal,” snapped Havelock.
 “Starting with summoning an ancient pre-Babylonian horror.
 Specifically though I am trying to work out how you are still alive and sane.
 Did you not think for one moment that what you were doing was incredibly stupid?
-Cobbling together jam jars of salt water and... and pictures of snakes!
+Cobbling together jam jars of salt water and… and pictures of snakes!
 What did you think was going to happen?”

 Albert looked away.

-“I...
-I didn't really think about it, Uncle Ambrose.”
+“I… I didn't really think about it, Uncle Ambrose.”
 He seemed very small and lost.
 “I suppose I didn't really expect anything to happen.
 It was like a puzzle—trying to work out how to get all the pieces together.
 Learning the chant.
 I wasn't really thinking about what would happen.
-I think I'd convinced myself that all I needed to do was talk to Father and he'd make everything... make sense.”
+I think I'd convinced myself that all I needed to do was talk to Father and he'd make everything… make sense.”

 “So you performed the summoning.”
 It was a statement not a question.